sjhloco/nornir_validate/README.md

                            '2.2.2.2': {'state': 'FULL'}}}
 ```

-For each command the formatting will be different as the captured data is different, however the principle will be the same.
-The command (*cmd*) and result (*tmp_dict*) are added to the *actual_state* dictionary and returned to the engine.
+For each command the formatting will be different as the captured data is different, however the principle is same in terms of the structure.
+The command (*cmd*) and result (*tmp_dict*) are added to the *actual_state* dictionary and returned to be used along with the desired_state in the compliance_report.

-Validation builder is other folder etc, etc
+## Validation builder

-1. Add to github private, finish README and understand how works (test with importing)
-2. Add unit tests
+At the moment there are only example desired_state templates and actual_state python logic for IOS commands *show ip access-lists*, *show ip ospf neighbor* and *show etherchannel summary*.
+The *validation_builder* directory has a script to assist with building new validations, there is a README in this directory which give more details on running this.

-3. run black on it to get formatting correct
+1. run black on it to get formatting correct
+2. proof read everything and code
+3. enter PR for napalm
 4. Publish on github